slothoth/Fall-From-Heaven/README.md

 - [ ] first to tech Great People or other things
 - [ ] Hero Hijacking, see if the relic system is in Lua and if we can override, so the ai can use abilities of units hopefully. or maybe Great People
 - [ ] Plural upgrade paths for a unit                 We can maybe implement this by making our own upgrade system.
 - [ ] Investigate Religion as Removing/Allowing Policies (WC is dll bound, can only grant policy not take away in Lua.
-PolicyXP1 allows dark age policies, no more granular than 1 or 0)
+PolicyXP1 allows dark age policies, no more granular than 1 or 0) MODIFIER_MAJOR_PLAYERS_ADJUST_BANNED_POLICY
 - [ ] world congress but without inclusive participation : bonus feature really
 - [ ] didnt exist in civ iv, so dont know how i would approach it?
 Could just have them be a generic race (orc, human, dwarf, elf), or inherit the governance of nearby civs, like Age of Wonders
 - [ ] Altar of Luonnotar ez, A series of buildings, then a final project that requires last building.
 Only difficulty is making building not buildable, but still grantable by Great Person (like Hypatia)